delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   Register CodeSnip button the program is not registered.
 You can (re)register if you wish by clicking the button.

-+ If you have updated to CodeSnip v4.2 or later from any earlier v4 release, and then run the earlier version of the program again, its saved main window state, size, position and layout will have been lost and the program will display in its default size.
++ If you have updated to CodeSnip v4.2.0 or later from any earlier v4 release, and then run the earlier version of the program again, its saved main window state, size, position and layout will have been lost and the program will display in its default size.

++ If you have updated to CodeSnip v4.3.0 or later from v4.2.x or earlier any -NS command line options you have specified on the "Switches" (aka "Command Line") tab of the Configure Compilers dialogue box for Delphi XE2 or later will be removed and equivalent entries will have been made on the "Namespaces" tab.

 RSS News Feed